-Polices and procedures for using materials in Archives & Special Collections
+Policies and procedures for using materials in Archives & Special Collections

 - Food and beverages are not allowed in the reading room.
-Food is available near Andersen Library.

 - Camera bags, purses, laptop sleeves, briefcases, backpacks, large notebooks, and bags of any kind are not allowed in the reading room and must go in a locker.
 Outerwear must be left in a locker.
 Lockers cost a quarter, which will be returned to you when you open the locker.